oiegorov/expo_improved/README.md

 As you can see, an experiment specification can be divided into two parts:

-1. Describe all your requirements (sites, nodes, environments, walltime, etc. -- for the full list see Appendix below) and run reservation (+ deployment if :types => ["deploy"] was specified)
+I. Describe all your requirements (sites, nodes, environments, walltime, etc. -- for the full list see Appendix below) and run reservation (+ deployment if :types => ["deploy"] was specified)

-2. Do whatever you want with reserved nodes (using $all variable to address nodes and Expo's DSL commands: task, atask, ptask, etc.)
+II.
+Do whatever you want with reserved nodes (using $all variable to address nodes and Expo's DSL commands: task, atask, ptask, etc.)

 ### More specific reservation

-As Expo uses OAR2 to reserve the nodes, most of the parameters you specify in g5k_init have the same semantics as in OAR.
+As Expo uses OAR2 to reserve the nodes, most of the parameters you specify in *g5k_init()* have the same semantics as in OAR.
 Thus, if we want to reserve 2 nodes in Lyon, on Sagittaire cluster with 8192KB of CPU cache we will have the following test file:

     require 'g5k_api'